omar-Abouyoussef/stat-jokes/README.md

 18. Racists are worst , they cluster people and are Kmean to them .

 19. “The death of one man is a tragedy.
 The death of a million is a statistic.” ~ A statistician.
 We mean Stalin

-20.The story never ends at ANOVA.
+20. The story never ends at ANOVA.
 There's MANOVA, ANCOVA, and even MANCOVA

 21. Whats a statisticians worst nightmare ?
 Waking up in a random forest